 The Company's auditor was engaged to report on the Group's continuing connected transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
-The auditor has issued their unqualified letter containing their findings and conclusions in respect of the continuing connected transactions disclosed by the Group on pages 45 to 48 of the Annual Report in accordance with Rule 14A.56 of the Listing Rules.
+The Board confirmed that the auditor has issued their unqualified letter containing their findings and conclusions in respect of the continuing connected transactions disclosed by the Group on pages 47 to 50 of the Annual Report in accordance with Rule 14A.56 of the Listing Rules.
 A copy of the auditor's letter has been provided by the Company to the Hong Kong Stock Exchange.